fadden/CiderPress2/DiskArc/Disk/Nibble-notes.md

 ## Apple II 5.25" Floppy Disks ##

 Apple II disks are single-sided with 35 tracks, though some drives allowed up to 40 tracks.
-The drives have a constant angular velocity, so every track stores the same amount of data: 6400 bytes at 300rpm.
+The drives have a constant angular velocity, so every track stores the same amount of data: ~6400 octets at 300rpm.
 Minor changes in drive speed will increase or decrease this value slightly.

 Track 0 is at the outside of the disk.